-- Upgraded Transportation modeling software to Cube.6.5 or 7.0 - Purchase and Update Adobe Creative Cloud subscriptions - The ALDOT will provide technical support for maintaining the travel demand forecasting model developed for the Huntsville study area. - Continued development of procedures and software for linkage between land use and travel demand forecasting models. - Possible purchase of laptops, computers, monitors, projector, printers, shredders, etc.
+- Upgrade or replace transportation modeling software as approved by ALDOT - Purchase and Update Adobe Creative Cloud subscriptions - The ALDOT will provide technical support for maintaining the travel demand forecasting model developed for the Huntsville study area. - Continued development of procedures and software for linkage between land use and travel demand forecasting models.